 Here’s an example of mine: “Fitnancials is a website dedicated to serving millennial men and women who are on a driven path to get their finances and health in order without selling their soul.”

-Make sure your personable and get the brand excited to learn more about you!
+Make sure you’re personable and get the brand excited to learn more about you!

 Your media kit should include: